-- It helps in configuring the most optimal infrastructure for the setup.
-Infrastructure costs can be saved by terminating extra machines.
-Also, the additional machine can be added in the case of suboptimal infrastructure.
+- Helps in configuring the most optimal infrastructure for the setup, reducing infrastructure costs by terminating extra machines.
+Also, an additional machine can be added in the case of suboptimal infrastructure.

-- It minimizes the risk of downtime by identifying and isolating the requests whose performance needs to be improved.
+- Minimizes the risk of downtime by identifying and isolating the requests whose performance needs to be improved.

-- It provides a sense of confidence and reliability in the application’s performance.
+- Provides a sense of confidence and reliability in the application’s performance.

 Disadvantages of Load Testing

-- Many of the load testing tools are licensed and charge a good amount of money for the license.
+- Many load testing tools are licensed and charge a good amount of money for the license.

-- Even in case of free and open-source tools like JMeter, a load testing environment is required which should be as close to the production environment setup as possible.
+- Even with free and open-source tools like JMeter, you need to set up a test environment that resembles the production environment.
 This again leads to additional resources and costs.

 - Load test script creation requires scripting knowledge of the language supported by the tool.

-- Incorrectly configured or scripted load test plan/script can lead to false performance issues which take a considerable amount of time and resource.
+- Incorrectly configured or scripted load test plans/scripts can lead to false performance issues that take considerable time and resources.

-Performance testing and Load Testing – Are the same?
+Performance Testing and Load Testing – Are They Same?

-Load testing is actually a subset of performance testing that focuses on analyzing the behavior of web applications under a particular load, for a predefined amount of time.
-Whereas, performance testing is a broader term that includes checking different aspects of the system like application’s state at workload higher than expected(stress testing); performance of application with a large volume of data(volume testing); ability of system to sustain normal workload for a large duration of time(endurance) etc.
+Load testing is actually a type of performance testing that focuses on analyzing the behavior of web applications under a particular load for a predefined amount of time.

 You can learn about different performance testing concepts and script creation from our Apache JMeter tutorial.